 Loose Broccoli Heads

-Sometimes broccoli can produce loose, bitter heads that are less than savory to eat and most commonly this is caused by too much heat.
-Remember, broccoli loves cooler temperatures and if you live in an area that experiences a spike in temperature, or if you planted your broccoli too late or in a spot that gets too warm, your broccoli could flower or bolt.
-And then you have bitter, flavorless broccoli!
-How sad.
+Sometimes broccoli can produce loose, bitter heads that are less than savory to eat.
+Most commonly this is caused by too much heat.
+If you live in an area that experiences a spike in temperature, or if you planted your broccoli too late or in a spot that gets too warm, your broccoli could flower or bolt.
+Then you will have bitter, flavorless broccoli and your work will have been for nothing.
+If you prefer spring plantings this will always be an issue, timing will key in your success.

 But what if it’s not the heat?
 Well, then it could be too much nitrogen in the soil as too much of this nutrient can cause swift growth of the head of the broccoli.
-Make sure you are mindful of the fertilizer you are using to avoid this problem in the first place and if it’s not your fertilizer, it might be a good idea to get your soil tested to see if there are any other factors causing the growth problem.
+Make sure you are mindful of the fertilizer you are using to avoid this problem in the first place.
+Which is another reason I always recommend using slow release fertilizers.

 3. Broccoli Heirloom Varieties

 Many hybrid types have been developed over the years, but nothing beats the tried and true flavors of the classic heirloom varieties.
-The following are the common types of broccoli.
+The following are the common broccoli varieties.

 Calabrese Broccoli: This is the most familiar type of broccoli, with large green or bluish-green heads and thick stalks.
 This variety is named after the Calabria region in Italy.